m-mdy-m/Xprz/README.md

 ## Documentation

-For detailed documentation on XPress and its various features, refer to the documents provided in the `doc` folder of the package.
-The documentation offers comprehensive explanations, usage examples, and best practices to maximize the potential of XPress in your projects.
+For detailed documentation on xprz and its various features, refer to the documents provided in the `doc` folder of the package.
+The documentation offers comprehensive explanations, usage examples, and best practices to maximize the potential of xprz in your projects.

-## Benefits of Using XPress
+## Benefits of Using xprz

-- **Productivity**: XPress simplifies complex tasks, allowing developers to focus on building features rather than managing boilerplate code.
+- **Productivity**: xprz simplifies complex tasks, allowing developers to focus on building features rather than managing boilerplate code.

-- **Scalability**: With built-in support for middleware, routing, and database integration, XPress facilitates the development of scalable web applications.
+- **Scalability**: With built-in support for middleware, routing, and database integration, xprz facilitates the development of scalable web applications.

-- **Flexibility**: XPress offers flexibility in choosing database options, middleware, and package integrations, enabling developers to tailor their applications to specific requirements.
+- **Flexibility**: xprz offers flexibility in choosing database options, middleware, and package integrations, enabling developers to tailor their applications to specific requirements.

-- **Community Support**: Backed by a vibrant community of developers, XPress benefits from ongoing improvements, updates, and contributions.
+- **Community Support**: Backed by a vibrant community of developers, xprz benefits from ongoing improvements, updates, and contributions.

-- **Performance**: Optimized for performance, XPress ensures that web applications built with it deliver fast and responsive user experiences.
+- **Performance**: Optimized for performance, xprz ensures that web applications built with it deliver fast and responsive user experiences.

 ## Bugs and Feedback